glerner/wp-theme-variation-display/readme.txt

 WPWM Theme Variation Display lists available Style Variations for the active theme and renders a compact, variable‑accurate preview for each card:

-- Stripe swatches for the variation’s palette colors with readable labels.
+- Shows swatches for the variation’s palette colors, with color labels.
 - Font samples pulled from the variation’s settings when available.
-- Select or temporary Preview actions.
+- Preview the Variations, and then Select your preference.

 This helps theme authors and site builders evaluate multiple variations quickly without opening each one.

 == Features ==

-- Uses each variation’s own CSS variables for accurate color display.
+- Uses each variation’s color numbers or CSS variables for accurate color display.
 - Contrast‑aware swatch labels (including semi‑transparent colors using RGBA) for legibility.
 - Responsive card layout that wraps to your viewport.

 > Note: This plugin does not modify your theme or content.
 It is a visual aid inside Appearance → Theme Variation Display.

-My Color Palette Generator (https://wp-website-mastery.com/color-palette) generates Color Palettes as Theme Variations, with CSS light-dark().
+Also see my Color Palette Generator (https://wp-website-mastery.com/color-palette) which generates Color Palettes as Theme Variations, with every color adjusted for proper contrast against your near-black or near-white text color, and adds light mode and dark mode to any Block Theme.

 The Color Palette Generator and Theme Variation Display plugins work together to create a complete solution for theme authors and site builders.